-Bookmarks
+■ Bookmarks

 You can use bookmarks to manage your favorite directories.
-You can add or delete the current directory, or delete all bookmarks.
+You can add or delete the current directory to or from the list, or delete all bookmarks.
 All directories that you have added appear in the bookmark list, making them available for rapid selection.